H4ck3rxPK/Offensive_Framework/README.md

+# Offensive_Framework
+---
+-
 Here are some quick program frameworks for various attack scenarios.
 Feel free to use them as needed
----

 ## flask_redirect.py
 - for ssrf filter bypass (http redirect)